LouisMarolleau/Hello-World/README.md

 # Hello-World

-# I'm a nex user of GitHub
+# I'm a new user of GitHub